ITISFoundation/osparc-manual/docs/platform_introduction/main_window_and_navigation/user_setup___preferences/security_details.md

 In this section and as an addition to the last section on user preferences, we'd like to particularly highlight how the user can specify access tokens for the DAT-Core/Blackfynn platform.

-This will allow for automated access of files (storage, retrieval) by using the storage on Blackfynn.
-The appropriate drive will then be automatically mounted and accessible on the platform, e.g., in the File Picker wervice.
+This allows automated access of files (storage, retrieval) stored on Blackfynn.
+The appropriate drive is automatically mounted, once the credentials have been added, and accessible from the platform, e.g., in the File Picker service.

 ## Syncing with Blackfynn